paltalabs/deterministic-address-soroban/README.md

 # deterministic-address-soroban
 Playground in order to experiment deterministic contract addresses in Soroban, the smart contract platform in the Stellar Blockchain

-All the code of this Playground is currently supporting Soroban Preview 10:
+All the code of this Playground is currently supporting Soroban Preview 11:

+In this repo you'll find
+- 2 dummy contracts to be deployed `deployer/contract` and `deployer/contract_b`
+- 1 factory contract that will deploy these dummy contracts `deployer/deployer`
+- 1 test script that will be used for our research `deployer/deployer/test.rs`

 ```